tyaq/CarND-Traffic-Sign-Classifier-Project/README.md

 ![alt text][image16]
 ![alt text][image17]

-We can see the CNN prioritizing identifying the round shape, but also the rectangles of the sign.
-In the second convolution the round shape looks more like the edges of the diamond.
+We can see the CNN prioritizing identifying the round shape, but also the straight edges of the sign.
+In the second convolution the round shape looks more like the edges of the triangle.